 This page is the brochure for your selected program.
 You can view the provided information for this program on this page and click on the available buttons for additional options.

-Texas A&M Belgium Environmental Science and Engineering Program
+Texas A&M Environmental Science and Engineering in Belgium

 Study Environmental Science and Engineering at the Katholieke Universiteit (KU) in Leuven, Belgium.
 This program provides undergraduate engineering students with an opportunity to gain international experience while taking two environmental courses for 6 US credit hours.
 The “low” countries of Belgium and the Netherlands are among the leaders in the world in the recycling of wastes and the development of alternative waste treatment methods as well as air quality engineering.
 In this 5-week program, students will learn about wastewater treatment technologies and engineering methods to protect air quality.
 Students will compare U.S. and European environmental practices and policies.